DeclanChidlow/vale.rocks/src/posts/css-reset.md

 The user-agent default line-height is just too small.
 It makes text cramped and difficult to read.

 `-webkit-font-smoothing` is a [very specific fix to the way macOS renders fonts](https://dbushell.com/2024/11/05/webkit-font-smoothing/).
 Adding it stops type from appearing thicker than it should on macOS.

-Hanging punctuation just looks better.
-At time of writing no browsers support it, but they will one day, and I'll be ready.

 `block-size` is set to compliment the `min-block-size` on the body: